cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ## 8.0 Timing and Benchmark

-The SLURM installation script takes around an hour on a cluster of five Pis.
+The SLURM installation script takes around an hour on a cluster of four Pis.
 The Internet speed was 30 Mbps for download and 2.5 Mbps for upload.

 ## 9.0 References